filecoin-project/lotus/README.md

    cd lotus/
    ```

 Note: The default branch `master` is the dev branch where the latest new features, bug fixes and improvement are in.
-However, if you want to run lotus on Filecoin mainnet and want to run a production-ready lotus, get the latest release[ here](https://github.com/filecoin-project/lotus/releases).
+However, if you want to run lotus on Filecoin mainnet and want to run a production-ready lotus, get the [latest release](https://github.com/filecoin-project/lotus/blob/master/LOTUS_RELEASE_FLOW.md#why-is-the-releases-branch-deprecated-and-what-are-alternatives).

-2. To join mainnet, checkout the [latest release](https://github.com/filecoin-project/lotus/releases).
+2. To join mainnet, checkout the [latest release](https://github.com/filecoin-project/lotus/blob/master/LOTUS_RELEASE_FLOW.md#why-is-the-releases-branch-deprecated-and-what-are-alternatives).

    If you are changing networks from a previous Lotus installation or there has been a network reset, read the [Switch networks guide](https://lotus.filecoin.io/lotus/manage/switch-networks/) before proceeding.